 Homemade Traditional Mizithra Cheese Recipe

-DirectionsFor every 1 cup of whey, you will need 2 1/3 cups of milk (any combination of sheep, goat, or cow to your taste), and a generous 1/4 tsp. salt (optional).
+DirectionsFor every 1 cup of whey, you will need 2 1/3 cups of milk (any combination of sheep, goat, or cow to your taste), and 1/4 tsp. salt (optional).
 Measure out the milk into a pot and heat on the stove to near boiling, stirring regularly to prevent scorching.
 Add the whey, turn the stove to low, and continue to cook while stirring regularly.
 You will continue to do this until the milk is curdled and the liquid portion is no longer white, but more clear and yellow in color.
 Once it reaches this point, remove it from the heat.

 Line a strainer or colander with a clean tea towel or muslin cloth, and set it over a large bowl.
 Carefully pour the liquid from the pot into the strainer to filter out the whey.
 Use a spatula to scrape the milk solids from the sides of the cloth to keep the liquid moving through.
 Once all the liquid has drained through, if you want your cheese salted, which it will need to be if you want to dry it, you will add it now and gently mix it into the cheese curds.
 The whey you strain out can be used to make more cheese, or used as a great soil-acidifier for acid loving plants like blueberries, hydrangeas, gardenias, etc, so don’t just dump it!
 Even other plants will appreciate the nutrient boost.
 Just be sure to let it cool first.